ti-cortex-m4/demo-java-completablefuture/doc/article.md

    </td>
    <td>`isDone`
    </td>
-   <td>returns `true` if the `CompletableFuture` is completed in any fashion: normally, exceptionally, or via cancellation
+   <td>returns `true` if the `CompletableFuture` is completed in any manner: normally, exceptionally, or via cancellation
    </td>
   </tr>
   <tr>